nigelhorne/HTML-Purifier/README.md

     A boolean value (default: 1) indicating whether invalid tags should be encoded or removed.

-## sanitize($html)
+## purify($html)

-Sanitizes the given HTML string.
+Purifies the given HTML string.

 - $html

-    The HTML string to be sanitized.
+    The HTML string to be purified.

-Returns the sanitized HTML string.
+Returns the purified HTML string.

 # DEPENDENCIES